xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 | P3   | 49.0000.0000.0003.00 | BE 13, BE 23, BE 34  |
 | PE4  | 49.0000.0000.0004.00 | BE 24, BE 34         |

 The following snippet is for  configuration on router PE1.
-Similarly configure the IGP ISIS on all the other routers P2, P3 and PE4 and enable all the respective interface.
+Similarly configure the IGP ISIS on all the other routers P2, P3 and PE4 and enable all the respective interfaces.

 <div class="highlighter-rouge">
 <pre class="highlight">